MichaIng/DietPi-Docs/docs/software/media.md

 === "Quick start"

-    Start by typing `beet` in the commmand line.
+    Start by typing `beet` in the command line.
 All the options and commands will be made available.

     You could start using Beets by importing music with `beet import` and then query the library with 'beet list'.
 For example next command line shows all Tangos in the year 2010

     ```sh
     beet ls year:2010 genre:Tango
     ```

 === "Changing configuration"

     You can change the Beets configuration, by editing next file: `/mnt/dietpi_userdata/beets/config.yaml`.